OriginalEXE/Optimize-Images-Resizing/readme.txt

 1. Upload `optimize-images-resizing` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. (optional) Visit Settings -> Media to clean up your media folder
+3. (optional) Visit 'Tools -> Remove image sizes' to clean up your media folder
 4. ???
 5. Profit